deBubz/StudyNotes/y2s1/interaction/prepstuff.md

 ## Stuff

-- Immersion
 - **Immersion** is the process whereby you become ‘immersed’ or deeply interested in a story or particular material.
 - **Immersion** implies a passive act, rather than something you are actively engaged in.
+- `watching ‘My Neighbor Totoro’.
+The story captures the wonder of being a child and really drew me in.`
 - **Engagement** is the process where you are actively ‘engaged’ in solving a particular problem.
 - **Engagement** implies action – like trying to overcome a challenge, understand some difficult material.

-> I got really immersed watching ‘My Neighbor Totoro’.
-The story captures the wonder of being a child and really drew me in.
-> Whereas, Tiny Wings is just totally engaging.
-The mechanics are elegantly simple and yet deeply challenging at the same time.
+- `Tiny Wings is just totally engaging.
+The mechanics are elegantly simple and yet deeply challenging at the same time.`

-### Stuffs

 - **Cognition**: input
 - **Visual/auditory/tactile** perception: output